Optimized-World/Complete-Python-Tutorial-and-Notes/README.md

 2. Clone the forked repository to your local system.
 3. Make your changes in the code in your local system.
 4. Push the code to forked repository in your GitHub.
+5. If you like the Notes, you can appreciate by providing star to the repository

 # Daily 5 Notes/tutorials will be added